 Certainly no stranger to Starr Hill, O’Cain has been working at the brewery since 2011.
 Before his promotion to Brewmaster and Vice President of Operations, he served as the manager of brewery operations.
 A native of the very beer-centric city of Asheville, North Carolina, O’Cain has had a life-long love affair with food and drink.
 After tinkering with brewing his own craft beers at home, putting his bachelor’s in chemistry to use, he began his path at Starr Hill Brewery.

 O’Cain attended the World Brewing Academy Master Brewer Program through Siebel Institute of Technology in Chicago and Doemens Academy in Munich, Germany, where he graduated at the top of his class and earned his master’s in Brewing Science.
 Eagerly accepting the Brewmaster position at Starr Hill, he immediately put his skills to work and started making changes.
 Not even the brewery’s most popular brews, including its flagship beer “Northern Lights India Pale Ale,” were immune to O’Cain’s transformation.
+Learn from the experts on how to taste beer.

 Since “Northern Lights” accounts for a healthy one-third of sales for the brewery, tinkering with the recipe may have seemed like a risky proposition.
 Results have been overwhelmingly positive though.
 The new recipe features more of a hop-forward, balanced flavor with a reduction of bitterness.
 “If we can make it better, we should,” says O’Cain when asked about the new recipe.
 And, making it all “that much better” is his priority.